WAGS arrives at Brownlow wearing exactly the same dress | ExBulletin

 WAGS arrives at Brownlow wearing exactly the same dress

-It’s strange!
-WAGS Rebecca Demlakian and Sarah Cumming arrive on the Brownlow Medal red carpet wearing the exact same dress

-At Sunday’s Brownlow Medal in Perth, two WAGS found themselves in an awkward position when they showed up in the same dress.
+At the Brownlow Medal from Sunday to Perth, two WAGS found themselves in an awkward position when they arrived in the same dress.

-Gold Coast Suns coach Stuart Dew’s wife Sarah Cummin and GWS Giants player Stephen Coniglio’s partner Rebecca Demlakian both opted for identical black and white dresses.
+The wife of Golden Coast Suns coach Stuart Dew Sarah Cummin and partner of GWS Giants player Stephen Coniglio Rebecca Demlakian both opted for identical black and white dresses.

 Rebecca turned heads in the classic dress, which featured a floor-length cut and a thigh slit.